jackcary/pandemicpregnancy.com/content/_index.md

 Healthcare facilities are rapidly changing their visitor policies to help reduce the spread of COVID-19.
 Some hospitals and state health departments are [<i class="fas fa-file-pdf"></i>&nbsp;limiting delivery support to one person only](https://coronavirus.health.ny.gov/system/files/documents/2020/03/doh_covid19_obpedsvisitation_032720.pdf); others have even harsher restrictions.
 If your support person has symptoms or has had recent contact with anyone who has tested positive for COVID-19, it is unlikely they will be allowed in the delivery room with you.
 Contact your healthcare provider to find out their latest visitor/support policies.

-<p class="m-5"></p>

 ###  How will social distancing impact my childbirth classes?

 <p class="m-3"></p>

 Be prepared to go virtual.
 Like most group meetings, childbirth prep classes have started moving online through video conferencing software.
 For those without reliable internet access or with slow internet speeds, many video conferencing applications do allow you to dial into group calls using your home or mobile phone.
 Contact your childbirth class provider to see if this is an option for you.
 They may even be able to mail you printed copies of all class materials.

-<p class="m-5"></p>

 ### Will my hospital have the resources to care for my baby and me?

 <p class="m-3"></p>

-Unknown.
 Research and data gathering in progress.

-<p class="m-5"></p>

 ### How many pregnant people have tested positive?

 <p class="m-3"></p>

-Unknown.
 Research and data gathering in progress.

-<p class="m-5"></p>

 ### How many pregnant people have died from COVID-19?

 <p class="m-3"></p>

-Unknown.
 Research and data gathering in progress.

-<p class="m-5"></p>

 ### How many newborns have tested positive?

 <p class="m-3"></p>

-Unknown.
 Research and data gathering in progress.

-<p class="m-5"></p>

 ### How many newborns have died from COVID-19?